Etson33/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted. youtube links and some other libraries were useful to unlock some hints.

+Which city has the highest proportion of trips made by subscriptions ?
+A:New York with 88.84%.

+Which city has the highest proportion of trips made by short-term costumers ?
+A:Chicago with 23.77%.